 In general, works published in the United States before 1923 and works created by the U.S. government are in the public domain.
 Additional information on copyright and public domain status is available from the Cornell Copyright Information Center, Copyright Clearance Center, and the U.S. Copyright Office.

-More precisely, ALFRED applies only to series in FRED, and the vintages captured typically date back to the early 1990s.
-Vintages for a select group of series have been reconstructed and placed in ALFRED, but for the vast majority of FRED data the revisions have been captured for ALFRED only as long as the series have been in FRED (FRED started in the early 1990s).
-A major bonus for ALFRED users is that data are provided in a spreadsheet format.
-ALFRED is terrific for users who want to examine a series and its revisions over time.
+Furthermore, ALFRED applies only to series in FRED, and the vintages captured typically date back only to the early 1990s.
+Earlier vintages for a few series have been reconstructed for ALFRED, but for the vast majority of FRED data, the revisions have been captured for ALFRED only as long as the series have been in FRED (FRED started in 1991).
+ALFRED provides data to users in a spreadsheet format, allowing them to easily examine a single series and its revisions over time.

 The data series in FRASER date back much further and are broader in scope than a single series or indicator.
 Publications such as the Survey of Current Business (back to 1921), Employment and Earnings (back to 1954), and Business Conditions Digest (back to 1968) tracked the economy in multiple ways and with multiple series.
 The scanned images from these publications capture the data as they were released at the time.
 FRASER is ideal for users who want to know how policymakers and others understood the state of the economy at a particular point in time.